 Isn’t it obvious?

-Photo on the right by © Gregory Bojorquez.
+Photo in the grid by © Gregory Bojorquez.

 Miron Zownir (*1953) is a German photographer, director, screenwriter and writer, currently living in Berlin.
 He was born in Karlsruhe in a German-Ukrainian family.
 The subject of his work is the reality of man on the edge of society surrounded by his obsessions.
 He took up photography during the peak of the punk phenomenon in the late 1970s, in Germany and England, and later he documented the hidden New York subcultures and homeless crisis in Moscow.
 He is the author of movies Bruno S. – Die Fremde ist der Tod (2003), Phantomanie (2009), Back to Nothing (2016) and books Down & Out in Moscow, NYC RIP, Berlin Noir, Radical Eye: The Photography of Miron Zownir (1997), Kein schlichter Abgang (2003), Parasiten der Ohnmacht (2009), The Valley of the Shadow: The Photography of Miron Zownir (2010) and Ukrainische Nacht (2015).